MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 manager: shellyha
 ---

-# Creating topics for your virtual agent
+# Creating custom topics for your virtual agent

 A topic defines a conversation path with the virtual agent for a specific customer intent.
 You specify a trigger phrase that prompts the virtual agent to start the conversation.
 Then create a conversation path in the Virtual Agent Designer's conversation editor to lead customers to a resolution of their support issue.

 You can see how the conversation path works in practice by testing it in the Test Virtual Agent and continue to fine-tune the topic until you are ready to deploy it.

-## To create your own topic
+## To create your custom topic

 1. Select **Topics** in the navigation pane to open the Topics page.